 - A student may request, at any time, from the school concerned, to change majors.
 Any conditions set by the Admissions Office and/or the student’s academic performance at LAU will be taken into consideration.
 Acceptance to the new major is also conditional on availability of places.

-- The rule related to dropping course grades from the old major GPA computation also applies to students changing to “Undecided” or who were enrolled as “Undecided.”
+- The rule related to excluding course grades from the old major GPA computation also applies to students changing to “Undecided” or who were enrolled as “Undecided.”

-- A student is allowed to use the option of dropping up to three course grades — equivalent to 9 credits — from GPA computation only once during his/her study at LAU.
+- A student is allowed to use the option of excluding up to three course grades — equivalent to 9 credits — from GPA computation only once during his/her study at LAU.

-- Students who benefited from the above-stated rule (B.2) may not return to their old major and may not request to have their major changed again to any major which requires a course whose grade was deleted from the GPA computation.
+- Students who benefited from the above-stated rule (B.b) may not return to their old major and may not request to have their major changed again to any major which requires a course whose grade was excluded from the GPA computation.